 The Rexburg Temple serves a large population of patrons.
 To accommodate everyone, session times (sessions consist of spiritual instruction) are staggered throughout the day.

 The temple is open Tuesday through Saturday every week and closes occasionally for holidays and maintenance days.
-From Monday, August 27 through Monday, September 17, the temple will close for maintenance.
+For the remainder of 2018, it will be closed Wednesday, November 21 and Thursday, November 22 for Thanksgiving; it will then close Tuesday, December 25 for Christmas.

 The regular sessions times for the Rexburg Temple are as follows: